Nuestman/mineaid-webapp/views/inventory/Inventory-setup.md

    - Automatically flag items with low stock, nearing expiry, or requiring service.

 Would you like SQL examples for generating weekly/monthly summaries or help with automating these calculations in your app?

+Next Steps

+    Integrate Facilities into Workflow:
+        Add facility_id as a foreign key in relevant tables (inventory_daily_logs, inventory_items).
+        Update forms to associate logs and items with facilities.

+    Set Up Replenishment Workflow:
+        Create a replenishment request form.
+        Allow EMS admins to view and approve/reject requests.
+        Reflect approved requests in inventory_items and inventory_daily_logs.

+    Automate Monthly Summaries:
+        Build a script or cron job to:
+            Aggregate daily logs into monthly summaries.
+            Transfer closing stock as the initial quantity for the next month.

+    Role-Based Access Control:
+        Update routes and views to restrict actions based on user roles.

+    Enhance the Dashboard:
+        Add charts and insights for:
+            Stock trends over time.
+            Percentage of items near expiry or low stock.
+            Requests pending approval.

+    Data Validations and Testing:
+        Add constraints and triggers in the database to prevent invalid data.
+        Test the workflow end-to-end to ensure all components interact seamlessly.

+    Finalize UX/UI:
+        Ensure forms and dashboards are intuitive.
+        Include tooltips, modals, and error handling for better usability.

+Let me know which aspect you'd like to dive into next!